frlequ/mibox_socket/README.md

 ## How
 Before using the Mibox Socket HA integration, ensure that your RPI is not already paired with the Mibox.
 If it is, unpair it on the Mibox device itself. `Bluetoothctl` is used because it needs to scan for devices first.
 Once the device is found, the `pair` process can be called.
 The `Pexpect` module is used to ensure the sequence is followed in order.
 It takes about 15 secons to complete the sequence and to wake up Mibox.

+## Note
+Don't use switch while Mibox is ON, or you'll get an paring message on screen.
+If you do, just cancel the paring.

 ## Home Assistant Setup
 1. Copy the content to the `custom_components` directory.
 2. In the `configuration.yaml` file add: